asurraa-labs/awesome/README.md

 # Awesome
-> recommend list of techology we try and using.
+> Recommend list of techology we try and using.

 ### Backend